inajetovic/VQE_Z2_LGT/README.md

-Repository for the code used in the paper Barren-plateau free variational quantum simulation of Z2 lattice gauge theories [https://arxiv.org/abs/2507.19203].
+Repository to reproduce the simulations in the paper Barren-plateau free variational quantum simulation of Z2 lattice gauge theories [https://arxiv.org/abs/2507.19203].